28th March 2020

 And by last night, some smiles and some laughter had returned.

-This is not going to be easy, by any stretch of the imagination.
-But we will take things easy.
-We will learn to give each other more grace and kindness than perhaps we have ever had to before.
-We will take one day at a time, remembering what Jesus teaches us:
+This is not going to be easy, by any stretch of the imagination, but we will try to take things easy.
+We will try to give each other more grace and kindness than perhaps we have ever had to before.
+We will take one day at a time, remembering what Jesus says:

 “Therefore I tell you, do not worry about your life, what you will eat or drink; or about your body or what you will wear?
 Is not life more than food, and the body more than clothes?
 Look at the birds of the air; they do not sow or reap or store away in barns, yet your Heavenly Father feeds them.
 Are you not much more valuable than they?
 Can any one of you by worrying add a single hour to your life?….